Nueva Toltén

 Nueva Toltén is a Chilean town in Toltén commune, Cautín Province, Araucania Region.
-It is located near the mouth of Toltén River that drains Villarrica Lake, it is also 40 miles SW of Temuco.
+It is located near the mouth of the Toltén River that drains Villarrica Lake, and is also 40 miles SW of Temuco.
 Nueva Toltén was founded after the original community, Toltén, was destroyed by the tsunami of the Great Chilean earthquake.
-It has 2293 inhabitants.
-The name originates from the Mapuche language meaning "meeting place of different waters".
+It has 9776 inhabitants.
+The name originates from the Mapuche language meaning "meeting place of different waters."